poseidon-framework/poseidon-hs/README.md

 jannoFile: my_project.janno
 ```

 Two remarks: 1) all file paths are considered _relative_ to the directory in which `POSEIDON.yml` resides.
 Here I assume that you put this file into the same directory as the three genotype files.
 2) There are two files referenced by this `POSEIDON.yml` file that aren't yet there: `sources.bib` and `my_project.janno`.
 That means that this is not a fully valid Poseidon package.
-However, `poet` will still accept this (it won't even look for these files) as long as the genotype files are there and in the right format.
+However, `trident` will still accept this (it won't even look for these files) as long as the genotype files are there and in the right format.

-Note that at the time of this writing, `poet` supports `EIGENSTRAT` and `PLINK` as formats.
+Note that at the time of this writing, `trident` supports `EIGENSTRAT` and `PLINK` as formats.

-Once you have set up your own "Poseidon" package (which is really only a skeleton), you can add it to your `poet` analysis, by simply adding your project directory to the command using `-d`:
+Once you have set up your own "Poseidon" package (which is really only a skeleton), you can add it to your `trident` analysis, by simply adding your project directory to the command using `-d`:

 ```
-poet list -d /path/to/poseidon/packages/modern \
+trident list -d /path/to/poseidon/packages/modern \
   -d /path/to/poseidon/packages/ReferenceGenomes
   -d ~/my_project --packages
 ```